Cylindrical model structures: Acknowledgements

-\begin{section}{Factorisation axioms} Let $\cylinder$ be a cylinder in a formal category $\cl{A}$.
-In \ref{MappingCylindersAndMappingCoCylindersSection} we showed that if $\cylinder$ admits sufficient structure satisfying strictness of right identities then the mapping cylinder of an arrow $f$ of $\cl{A}$ with respect to $\cylinder$ yields a factorisation into a normally cloven cofibration followed by a strong deformation retraction.
+\begin{chapter}{Factorisation axioms} Let $\cylinder$ be a cylinder in a formal category $\cl{A}$.
+In \ref{MappingCylindersAndMappingCoCylindersChapter}, we showed that if $\cylinder$ is equipped with certain structures, and has strictness of right identities, then the mapping cylinder with respect to $\cylinder$ of an arrow $f$ gives rise to a factorisation into a normally cloven cofibration followed by a strong deformation retraction.

-We now prove that if $\cylinder$ has strictness of left identities then a strong deformation retraction with respect to $\cylinder$ is a trivial fibration with respect to $\cylinder$.
-Thus if $\cylinder$ has strictness of both left and right identities, the mapping cylinder of $f$ with respect to $\cylinder$ yields a factorisation of $f$ into a normally cloven cofibration followed by a trivial fibration.
+We now prove that, if $\cylinder$ has strictness of left identities, then a strong deformation retraction with respect to $\cylinder$ is a trivial fibration with respect to $\cylinder$.
+Thus, if $\cylinder$ has strictness of both left and right identities, then the mapping cylinder of $f$ with respect to $\cylinder$ yields a factorisation of $f$ into a normally cloven cofibration followed by a trivial fibration.

-Dually if $\cocylinder$ is a co-cylinder in $\cl{A}$ which admits sufficient structure satisfying strictness of identities we see that the mapping co-cylinder of $f$ with respect to $\cocylinder$ yields a factorisation of $f$ into a trivial cofibration followed by a normally cloven fibration.
+Dually, if a co-cylinder $\cocylinder$ in $\cl{A}$ is equipped with sufficient structures and has strictness of identities, the mapping co-cylinder of $f$ with respect to $\cocylinder$ yields a factorisation of $f$ into a trivial cofibration followed by a normally cloven fibration.

-Building upon these two facts we moreover construct a factorisation of $f$ into a cofibration followed by a trivial normally cloven fibration and into a trivial normally cloven cofibration followed by a fibration.
+Morever, building upon this, we construct a factorisation of $f$ into a cofibration followed by a trivial normally cloven fibration, and into a trivial normally cloven cofibration followed by a fibration.

-Neither strictness of left identities nor strictness of right identities holds for the usual cylinder and co-cylinder in topological space defined by means of the unit interval.
-The glueing of a path $g$ to a constant path is homotopic to $g$, but does not recover $g$ itself.
+Neither the strictness of left identities hypothesis nor the strictness of right identities hypothesis holds with respect to the usual cylinder and co-cylinder in the category of topological spaces.
+Essentially, this is the observation that by glueing a path $g$ to a constant path, we obtain a path homotopic to $g$, but not $g$ itself.

 Whilst the mapping cylinder of a map between topological spaces gives a factorisation into a cofibration followed by a homotopy equivalence, this homotopy equivalence is not necessarily a fibration.
-The mapping cylinder of the inclusion of the circle into the disk is an example.

-Dually whilst the mapping co-cylinder of a map between topological spaces gives a factorisation into a homotopy equivalence followed by a fibration, this homotopy equivalence is not necessarily a cofibration.
-The mapping co-cylinder of any inclusion of spaces which is not closed is an example.
+An example is given by the mapping cylinder factorisation of the inclusion of a circle into a disc.
+Dually, whilst the mapping co-cylinder of a map between topological spaces gives a factorisation into a homotopy equivalence followed by a fibration, this homotopy equivalence is not necessarily a cofibration.
+An example is given by the mapping co-cylinder factorisation of any inclusion of spaces which is not closed.
+We refer the reader to \ref{IntroductionChapter} for a discussion of a way around this.